-I mean, I am not good at maths, but that is a no brainer, even to me.
+I am not good at math, but that is a no-brainer, even for me.

 What about biodegradable coffee pods?

-Coffee cups are generally made from #5 polypropylene, with a combination of aluminum, paper filter, and organic material( coffee ground).
-While generally speaking, all these materials can be recycled, if they have been separated.
+Coffee cups are generally made from #5 polypropylene, combining aluminum, paper filter, and organic material( coffee ground).
+While generally speaking, all these materials can be recycled if separated into different types of plastic.

-Unless each coffee capsule gets separated and washed, they most likely end up in landfill or find their way in the incinerator where they get burned for electricity.
-Through wind and bad waste management, they also add to ocean pollution.
+Unless each coffee capsule gets separated and washed, they most likely end up in landfills or find their way to the incinerator, where they get burned for electricity.
+Wind and lousy waste management also add to ocean pollution.

 You know the story here.

-While there are companies like recycleacup.com, trying to tackle the problem with new inventions, using lose coffee ground is still the better solution, in my opinion.
+While companies like recycleacup.com try to tackle the problem with new inventions, using loose coffee grounds is still the better solution, in my opinion.

-Although, companies like PurePod, even have the audacity to claim that single-use coffee pods are more sustainable than percolators and drip coffee.
+Companies like PurePod, even dare to claim that single-use coffee pods are more sustainable than percolators and drip coffee.
 The article in FastCompany puts it nicely.
-They are saying that buying a Hummer is a great way to save fuel compared to your old 1950s road-going ship.
+They say buying a Hummer is a great way to save fuel compared to your old 1950s road-going ship.

-So yes, most cups can be recycled if separated – and cleaned – and then get sent to a recycling plant – and shreds it down to pallets – and turns it into the new plastic material.
+So yes, most cups can be recycled if separated – and cleaned – and then sent to a recycling plant – shredded down into pallets – and turns them into the new plastic material.
 But do you think that is actually what’s happening?

-So instead of hoping for the K-cup or the other coffee pods to be wish-cycled, there are some additional steps we can take.
+So instead of hoping for the K-cup or the other coffee pods to be wish-cycled, we can take some additional steps.

-Companies like Keurig and Nestle are well aware of the ongoing pollution they create with the coffee pods.
+Companies like Keurig and Nestle are aware of the ongoing pollution they create with their coffee pods.
 So one solution is compostable coffee pods.

 Let’s look at the SFbay compostable pod: At first glance, it looks pretty good.